 Anyway, when I got home I decided to look up the history of “But Not for Me,” and I was pleasantly surprised to find out that it has ties to classic film.
 Turns out it was originally written for the 1930 musical Girl Crazy, a play that by most accounts made Ginger Rogers a star and helped launch the career of Ethel Merman.
 On opening night of the play, the pit orchestra included the likes of Benny Goodman, Gene Krupa, Glenn Miller, and Jimmy Dorsey.
 Boy, would I have loved to have been there for that!

 The song was also performed by Judy Garland in the film version of Girl Crazy from 1943, and it appeared in the movies Manhattan (1979), When Harry Met Sally (1989), and Four Weddings and a Funeral (1994).
 Continue reading →

 What do old movies and classical music have in common?
-I’m sure there are many possible answers to that, but for me it’s that I once thought they were both boring and something I would never enjoy.
-I have only myself to blame for the way I felt about old movies, but with classical music?
+I’m sure there are many possible answers to that and you could name a few of your own, but for me it’s that I once thought they were both boring and something I would never enjoy.
+Which makes me wonder now, what the heck was wrong with me?!
+I only have myself to blame for the way I felt about old movies, but with classical music?
 I sort of blame McDonald’s for that one!

 While listening to a movie related podcast the other day, I heard the popular tune “Hooray for Hollywood” and I have not been able to get it out of my head since!
 I didn’t know much about the song, but because I was pretty sure it held a significant place in the history of Hollywood, I felt like I should know more about it.
 I’ve heard the melody many times but realized that I didn’t even know any of the lyrics to the song other than the words of the title, so I thought I’d do a little research on its history.